ploki/yanapack/README.md

  - surface is the surface of the circular piston in square meters
  - [ma][ai] are two charaters to select the domain and the analogy
    * the first set is for the domain selection. 'm' stands for mechanical and 'a' stands for acoustic
-   * the second set is for the analogy selection. 'a' stands for admitance and 'i' stands for impedance
+   * the second set is for the analogy selection. 'a' stands for admittance and 'i' stands for impedance

 The Piston radiation impedance may be found in "Electroacoustic modelling of the subwoofer enclosures" chapter 2.5